lakshaykamat/obsidian-academic-vault/Semester 4/Computer Network/Unit 1/osi-model/session-layer.md

 ## Session Layer
+1. Session Management
+2. Authentication
+3. Authorization
-The session layer is the fifth layer of the OSI (Open Systems Interconnection) model, responsible for establishing, maintaining, and terminating communication sessions between applications on different devices.
-It ensures coordination and synchronization between applications, allowing them to start, manage, and end conversations or sessions.
+The session layer is the fifth layer of the OSI (Open Systems Interconnection) model, ==responsible for establishing, maintaining, and terminating communication sessions between applications on different devices.== It ensures coordination and synchronization between applications, allowing them to start, manage, and end conversations or sessions.

 ### Functions of session layer
 1. Establishes, maintains, and terminates communication sessions between applications.